• Skip to main content

 For example, if you are currently a non-exerciser, it would be a mistake to set a goal of running a marathon in under three hours.

-Instead, consider your current fitness level, the resources and time you have available, and your potential.
+Instead, consider your current fitness level, available resources and time, and your potential.

 Create attainable goals that are challenging but realistic.